sibblegp/coinbase_python/README.md

 ## Contributing

 Contributions are greatly appreciated.
-Please make all requests using built in issue tracking at GitHub
+Please make all requests using built in issue tracking at GitHub.

 ## Credits